“It’s not really sadness that gives you pain.

 During the season of winter, the energy moves inward….everything slows down and becomes quiet above the surface.
 Despite this, nothing in nature is ever completely dormant…there is a deeper, magical and mysterious process going on within.
 In winter, it’s important to remember, we do not need to explain or rationalise our inner process to ourselves or others.

 It is my belief that one of the reasons so many young people are experiencing depression in our world is that they are not connected with these cycles and rhythms of nature, which of course we are all a part of.
-Young people are looking out at the world through the window of a social-media-screen where acceptance and value is put on “happiness”… but this happiness is often not really ever based on truth – it’s what we would like others to believe about our life and who we are, because we don’t believe in or truly feel good about ourselves.
+Young people are looking out at the world through the window of a social-media-screen where acceptance and value are put on “happiness”… but this happiness is often not really ever based on truth – it’s what we would like others to believe about our life and who we are, because we don’t believe in or truly feel good about ourselves.

 It’s not easy for everyone to do,… but sometimes, the simple and best choice is to take a step back and lower the noise from the outer world, e.g. from technology, social media or whatever else drains our energy and makes it difficult for us to hear the voice and rhythm of our own authentic music – coming from our soul.
 Spending more time in nature, wherever we are and can, will give us what we are truly seeking and needing.